 RMS Summer Studentship Placements Announced

-Five Summer Studentships were offered to be used in the summer of 2017, two for life sciences projects and two for physical sciences projects and we are now pleased to announce the four recipients and their research projects.
+Five Summer Studentships were offered to be used in the summer of 2018 and we are now pleased to announce the recipients and their research projects.
 Prof Chris Hawes HonFRMS, the RMS Executive Honorary Secretary said “We had an unprecedented number of applications this year which made it very difficult to make the final decision!
-These four projects span a great range of microscopy techniques and will help to further some really interesting research.
-I wish all four students the best of luck with their summer work and hope that they will find it really enjoyable and worthwhile.”
+These projects span a great range of microscopy techniques and will help to further some really interesting research.
+I wish all the students the best of luck with their summer work and hope that they will find it really enjoyable and worthwhile.”